 \section{Acknowledgments}

-For encouraging and helpful discussions, I thank Efrat Bank, Dan Bump, Reda Chhaibi, Paul-Olivier Dehaye, Jordan Ellenberg, Adam Harper, Jeff Lagarias, Steve Lester, Maksym Radziwi\l{}\l{}, Zeev Rudnick, and especially Ofir Gorodetsky, who made a number of careful suggestions and corrections to an earlier draft, which have greatly improved the paper.
+For helpful discussions, I thank a number of people, including Efrat Bank, Dan Bump, Reda Chhaibi, Paul-Olivier Dehaye, Andrew Granville, Jeff Lagarias, Zeev Rudnick, Will Sawin, and especially Ofir Gorodetsky, who made a number of careful suggestions and corrections to an earlier draft that have greatly improved the paper.
+I also want to thank Jordan Ellenberg, Daniel Hast, and Vlad Matei; the decomposition of Proposition \ref{prop:subspace_decomposedivisors} came out of discussions with them during a visit to Madison.
 A discussion on the website MathOverflow, available at \url{http://mathoverflow.net/q/233167} was useful for finding a reference.
 Part of this work was done while I was a postdoctoral fellow at the University of Z\"urich, and I thank that institution for its hospitality.